khandelwalketan/Spam-Detector/README.md

-# Spam-Detector
+📧 Spam Detector
-This project is focused on building an efficient Email Spam Detector using Python and popular Machine Learning techniques.
-The objective is to train a model capable of classifying incoming emails as either Spam or Ham (Non-Spam), improving inbox management by filtering unwanted and potentially harmful emails.
+This project focuses on building an efficient Email Spam Detection System using Python and Machine Learning.
+The goal is to classify incoming emails as either Spam or Ham (Non-Spam), improving inbox management by filtering unwanted and potentially harmful emails.

+🚀 Live Demo
+👉 Check out the deployed app here:
+🔗 Spam Detector Streamlit App

+📝 Project Overview
-The project follows a standard data science pipeline:
+The project follows a standard Data Science Workflow:

-Data Loading:
+1️⃣ Data Loading

-A dataset containing labeled spam and ham emails is used as the foundation for training and evaluation.
+Utilized a dataset containing labeled examples of both spam and ham emails.

-Data Preprocessing:
+2️⃣ Data Preprocessing
+Removed unnecessary characters.

+Deduplicated records.

+Handled missing values.

-Cleaning unnecessary characters, deduplication, handling missing values, and transforming the text into a usable format.
+Transformed email text into a clean format.

-Feature Extraction:
+3️⃣ Feature Extraction

-Using TF-IDF (Term Frequency-Inverse Document Frequency) to convert the email text into numerical vectors suitable for machine learning models.
+Applied TF-IDF (Term Frequency-Inverse Document Frequency) to convert the email text into numerical vectors suitable for machine learning.

-Model Training:
+4️⃣ Model Training

-Applied algorithms like Multinomial Naive Bayes.
+Trained a Multinomial Naive Bayes model.

-Fine-tuned using hyperparameter optimization techniques.

-Evaluation:

-Model performance is assessed with metrics such as Accuracy, Precision, Recall, F1-score, and Confusion Matrix.
+Performed hyperparameter tuning for optimization.

+5️⃣ Evaluation
+Evaluated using:

+Accuracy

+Precision

+Recall

+F1-Score

+Confusion Matrix

-Real-Time Prediction:
+6️⃣ Real-Time Prediction
+Deployed the trained model using Streamlit.

-Deployed using Streamlit for real-time spam detection where users can input any email text and get immediate classification.
+Users can input any email message and instantly receive spam classification results.